-Ranking in Google, first technical steps
+Ranking in Google, the first technical steps

 To begin with, we must distinguish SEO into two sections: SEO On-Page and SEO Off-Page.

 - On-Page SEO: these are all the actions you can perform within your website.
-The writing of the contents, the structure of the information, the correct use of headings, the images you use, the frequency of publication of new contents, etc.
+The writing of the contents, the structure of the information, the correct use of headings, the images you use, the frequency of publication of new content, etc.

 - Off-Page SEO: as opposed to On-Page SEO, these are all the actions you can perform outside your website.
 In Off-Page SEO the main positioning factor is link building; getting other websites to link to your website.

 Knowing this, the first thing you should do is to optimize the SEO On-Page, and once you have an optimized website you can start with the SEO Off-Page.
 Later we will explain in detail and step by step each of the factors that you can start working on your website to start positioning it in Google.

 How Google works

 Google’s main concern is that the users of its search engine find the answer to what they are looking for, so Google processes all the information of the websites in 4 blocks: